sumocoders/FrameworkMultiUserBundle/Resources/doc/user_provider.md

 ***
 #User provider

 The user provider will do exactly as described.
-When requested, it will provide a user frome one of the repositories if it can find one.
+When requested, it will provide a user from one of the repositories if it can find one.

 To create a user provider, you'll need two services:

 * A `UserRepositoryCollection` with the repositories we've created earlier.
-* An instance of the `ObjectProvider` getting the repository as argument
+* An instance of the `ObjectUserProvider` or `ObjectUserEmailProvider` getting the repository as argument

 ```yaml
 # app/config/config.yml